Global headquarters building

 Siemens started construction of its new global headquarters in Munich, Germany, in 2013.
-The new building was designed by Danish architecture firm Henning Larsen Architects.
+The new building was designed by the Danish architecture firm Henning Larsen Architects.

 The new headquarters building replaces Siemens’ old headquarters established, in 1949 in Wittelsbacher Platz, Munich.
 The new building was erected at the same site with the demolition of the existing building.